 Shanice, an Account Executive based in our Auckland team, agrees: “Communication was one of my main sources of frustration when we were working remotely,” she says.
 “We’d have team meetings over Zoom, but if you’re not present, then you miss out on that key information.

 “Instead of talking about stuff out loud in meetings, we realised that we needed to be more intentional about our communication.
 We started recording these conversations into Slack and emails so that everyone can benefit.
 This communication gap has become even more visible to us now we’re back in the office, but some members of our global team aren’t — which is why it’s especially important to keep sharing and communicating.”

 “We need to be more inclusive and intentional in social interactions.”

-“Before lockdown, I didn’t always realize the differing experiences parts of my team were having,” says Louise, Head of Customer Success based in our Copenhagen office.
+“Before lockdown, I didn’t always realise the differing experiences parts of my team were having,” says Louise, Head of Customer Success based in our Copenhagen office.

 Tony agrees: “At work, you might bump into somebody and have a conversation.
 Those moments happen spontaneously in the office, but now, I have to be much more intentional about it — I definitely wouldn’t send a calendar invite to have a chat with someone normally.

 “In lockdown, we don’t have that visible reminder of bumping into people anymore.
 I think it’s important to make sure we build in that time to have those conversations.”